mozilla-services/socorro/socorro/signature/README.rst

 library
 -------

-This code is also available as library that's updated periodically by Will.
+This code is also available as library that's updated periodically by WillKG.

 If you're interested in using it, let us know.